nicoptere/SD-explorer/README.md

 - Python 3.X (I use 3.9.5 on Windows) + PIP
 - NodeJS and NPM

-in other words: if you manage to run the [huggingface diffusers](https://github.com/huggingface/diffusers) locally, from a CLI, you should be good to go.
+in other words:

+if you manage to run the [huggingface diffusers](https://github.com/huggingface/diffusers) locally, from a CLI, you should be good to go.

+if not, I can't be of any help as the setup varies immensely between machines.

 #### run!